Sabarmati Ashram

-Sabarmati Ashram is located in the Sabarmati suburb of Ahmedabad, Gujarat, adjoining the Ashram Road, on the banks of the River Sabarmati, 4 miles from the town hall.
+Sabarmati Ashram is located in the Sabarmati suburb of Ahmedabad, Gujarat, adjoining Ashram Road, on the banks of the Sabarmati River, 4 miles from the town hall.
 This was one of the many residences of Mahatma Gandhi, who lived at Sabarmati (Gujarat) and Sevagram (Wardha, Maharashtra) when he was not travelling across India or in prison.
 He lived in Sabarmati or Wardha for a total of twelve years with his wife, Kasturba Gandhi and followers, including Vinoba Bhave.
-The Bhagavad Gita was recited here daily as part of the Ashram schedule.
+The Bhagavad Gita was recited here daily as part of the ashram schedule.

 It was from here that Gandhi led the Dandi March, also known as the Salt Satyagraha, on 12 March 1930.
-In recognition of the significant influence that this march had on the Indian independence movement, the Indian government has established the Ashram as a national monument.
+The Indian government has established the Ashram as a national monument.